Pipeline Focused on Rare & Pediatric Cancers

-HSB-1216, is a novel formulation of salinomycin, a potent compound, which uses the QuatramerTM delivery platform and targets both chemotherapy resistant tumors due to its effects on epithelial-mesenchymal transition (EMT).
-Recently, research suggests an even more powerful mechanism called ferroptosis is key to how the drug stops tumors – this process which sequesters iron in lysosomes allows HSB-114 to cause lysosomal membrane permeabilization of hard-to-treat cancer cells – causing them to rupture and stop replicating.
-An area of interest for the development of HSB-1216 could small cell lung cancer or other rare cancers with high unmet need.
+HSB-1216, is a novel and potent inducer of a powerful mechanism called ferroptosis.
+This process which sequesters iron in lysosomes allows HSB-1216 to cause lysosomal membrane permeabilization of hard-to-treat cancer cells – causing them to rupture and stop replicating.
+An area of interest for the development of HSB-1216 is small cell lung cancer and other rare cancers with high unmet need.

 Small Cell Lung Cancer (SCLC)